 Among hard assets, the classic investment is gold, which is widely seen as a hedge against inflation and political turmoil, and viewed as a good diversifier for financial assets like stocks and bonds.
 Gold soared in the 1970s, collapsed in the 1980s and came roaring back over the decade beginning 2001, eventually peaking at $1,921 per ounce in September 2011.
 From there, gold suffered a grueling four-year slump, before bouncing back.
 From $1,060 at year-end 2015, gold climbed to $1,305 at year-end 2017, before slipping to $1,285 at year-end 2018.
 What about 2019?
-It’s been a stellar year for gold, with the price standing at $1,479 at the end of the third quarter.
+Gold regained its luster, finishing the year at $1,520.

 While gold may provide offsetting gains when stocks and bonds are losing value, you may be disappointed with your long-run performance.
 Over time, price gains on gold should roughly match the inflation rate, which means all you’re doing is preserving the spending power of your money—and maybe not even that if you buy at the wrong time and once you figure in taxes.